How to create balanced teams

 Have everyone stand in a line and count off: 1, 2, 3, 1, 2, 3...
 All 1s form Team A, all 2s form Team B, etc. This is fast and requires no tools.
 For added randomness, have the group shuffle their line order before counting off.

-Method 5: Card Draw
+Method 5: Card draw

 Deal playing cards to each participant.
 All hearts are Team A, all spades are Team B, etc. This adds a fun element of chance and works well for social events.
 For more than 4 teams, use numbered cards (all 1s together, all 2s together, etc.).